-Latest IT Trends Mapping the Future of IT and Operations in 2022 Fueling Information Technology Forward in a Post-Pandemic Era www.lockncharge.com Phone: (888) 943-6803 info@lockncharge.com (\$) Introduction When the 1918 flu pandemic swept across the world a century ago, the biggest technology at the time, the telephone, was unable to keep up.
+Fueling Information Technology Forward in a Post-Pandemic Era www.lockncharge.com/eu Phone: +44 (0) 208 441 4107 europesales@lockncharge.com Introduction When the 1918 flu pandemic swept across the world a century ago, the biggest technology at the time, the telephone, was unable to keep up.
 As calls increased with social distancing, skilled operators decreased in numbers, many of them out sick with no one to replace them.
 Companies imposed cutbacks, asking customers to limit calls.
 It would take decades after the epidemic waned for the telephone to undergo a transformation that could withstand turbulent times.
 Like the 1918 pandemic, the cataclysmic shifts that the COVID-19 pandemic has left in its wake changed everything.
 But this time, tech has stepped up to the plate as a revolutionary force.
-For business and organizations, digital transformation accelerated at an unforeseen pace, disrupting both bottom lines and the path taken to guarantee its growth.
+For business and organisations, digital transformation accelerated at an unforeseen pace, disrupting both bottom lines and the path taken to guarantee its growth.
 The COVID-19 crisis upended outdated methods, forced the adoption of robust technologies, and reshaped how the workforce stayed connected during an unprecedented era of social distancing.
-Searches for "contactless" and "essential business" dramatically increased at the height of the pandemic as businesses transitioned to a new way of doing things for employees and customers that prioritized health and safety.
+Searches for "contactless" and "essential business" dramatically increased at the height of the pandemic as businesses transitioned to a new way of doing things for employees and customers that prioritised health and safety.
 IT and Operations teams were one of the most dramatically impacted sectors and became perhaps the most crucial element of leading businesses through the choppy waves of 2020 to calmer shores.
 But despite their vital contributions in making business better, these teams faced their own set of challenges.
-Frequently under pressure and understaffed, IT and operations staff had to quickly adapt to changes within the business, and they didn't always get the budget or credit they deserved in order to operate efficiently.
-In the higher education sector for example, IT budgets suffered from cuts, with 65% of colleges and universities affected.1 Then, there 65% of colleges & universities were affected by postpandemic budget cuts was the ongoing skills shortage, with more than one million open IT positions2 in the US alone in late 2019.
+Frequently under pressure and understaffed, IT and operations staff had to quickly adapt to changes within the business.
+There is the ongoing skills shortage, with tech-related vacancies making up more than 13% of all UK job vacancies.
+In the UK, wages for technology roles have seen the highest salary increase when compared to other professions, putting tremendous stress on budgets.
 Operation teams have also dealt with ongoing challenges, too.
+The sheer 13% of all UK iob vacancies are tech-related roles.

-The sheer volume of transformation has created financial and operational risk, leaving companies grappling with inflation, capacity constraints, as well as supply chain disruptions.3 Many ClOs and COOs are now wondering how they can keep the momentum going for the long haul.
-To fuel IT and Operations teams forward and keep them agile in the face of monumental challenges, team leaders need to think more strategically about organization, collaboration, and workflow optimization.
+volume of transformation has created financial and operational risk, leaving companies grappling with inflation, capacity constraints, as well as supply chain disruptions.3 Many CIOs and COOs are now wondering how they can keep the momentum going for the long haul.
+To fuel IT and Operations teams forward and keep them agile in the face of monumental challenges, team leaders need to think more strategically about organisation, collaboration, and workflow optimisation.
 Learn about fueling tech forward in the midst of global transformation and how teams can sustain success both today and in a post-pandemic world in this report.